imogenkinsman/jademcgough.github.io/_posts/2014-03-27-stuct-and-openstruct.md

 end
 {% endhighlight %}

+If you see that, find the person who wrote it and shout "BAD!
+BAD PROGRAMMER!" at them until you feel satisfied.
+Struct.new returns a new class that interits from Struct, so this adds an unnecessary layer of inheritance.
+Also, if this gets run twice for whatever reason, you'll get a ```superclass mismatch error```.
+This happens because you just tried to have Cat inherit from two different classes, since Struct.new creates a unique class object when it executes.

 You can even define methods in a struct, though at this point it's probably better just to use a more traditional class declaration.
 {% highlight ruby %}
 Cat = Struct.new(:color, :age) do